 With my eyes closed I lean against my door.
 On the inside of my eyes I can still see Lily.
-Her red hair is so bright it must have left a impression on my lenses.
+Her red hair is so bright it must have left an impression on my retina.
 Her smiling face, her mischievous twinkling eyes...
-Suddenly the image of me kissing her enters my brain.
+Suddenly the image of me kissing her flickers through my brain.
 Where did that come from?
-Go away though, you make me feel all guilty.
+Go away thought, you make me feel all guilty.
 But now I have this longing feeling, like a faint kicking from within.
-What would that be like to kiss her?
+What would that be like, to kiss her?

 But we’re friends, just friends.
 I can’t go around and kiss her, I barely know her.
 Do I fancy her?

 A/N: I do not own Lily or Hugo or anything else you recognise.